-- Place the pastry into a plastic bag, or cover with clingfilm (image 6 above), and place in the refrigerator to rest for at least half an hour.
+- Place the pastry into a plastic bag, or cover it with clingfilm (image 6 above), and place it in the refrigerator to rest for at least half an hour.
 You can prepare the creme patissiere while the pastry is resting.

 Make the creme patissiere